syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 This property is used to indicate whether the DropDownList control responds to the user interaction or not.
-By default, the control is in the enabled mode, and you can disable it by setting it to false.
+By default, the control is in the enabled mode and you can disable it by setting it to false.

 Default Value: